 Identify the treatment options for bladder stones.

-Explain the importance of improving care coordination amongst the interprofessional team to enhance the delivery of care for patients with bladder stones.
+Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients with bladder stones.

 A retained double pigtail stent will also form stone material if left in the urinary tract long enough.
 Another example would be a fragment from a Foley catheter balloon that "fell out" but had a balloon rupture with a retained fragment left in the bladder.
 For these reasons, it is important to inspect any Foley catheter that has been pulled out, or that has "fallen out" to make sure that there are no missing fragments that might develop into a stone.
 If this cannot be done or it appears there might be a missing balloon fragment, cystoscopy should be performed.